Chapter 2:

 “…Survived?”

 Hushed whispers.
 A woman wept nearby.
-Blurred figures circled her, staring.
+Blurred figures circled her, gawking.
 Her head throbbed and her limbs felt heavy.
 She didn’t even have the strength to move them.
 Hospital, someone…

+She blinked.
 Her vision cleared, landing on the boy’s clothing.
-A brown tunic, leather clogs.
-Behind him, a man watched intently.
-There was a glowing crystal in a silver-ish fitting at the base of his neck.
+A brown tunic and leather clogs.
+Behind him, a man watched them intently.
+The blue crystal in his silver pendant shone with an almost artificial light.
+Like it was battery-operated.
 She glanced down.

 Ah.
 Blood.
 She was drenched in blood.
-Her hands fumbled for her chest, her body barely obeying.
-Her fingertips felt like they weren’t even hers, slippery and lifeless.
-Slicked in blood.
+Her hands fumbled for her chest, her fingertips barely obeying.
+They felt like they weren’t even hers.
+Slippery, lifeless, and slicked in blood.
 Litres of it.

 “H—huagh,” she choked.